fluid-project/infusion-docs/src/documents/ModelTransformationAPI.md

 **Description:** This transform is one of the more specialized and complex transforms.
 It takes an array of objects as `input`, and outputs an object of objects.
 For each array entry, the value of a given key in that entry (from the `key` transform option) is used as key in the output object.
 The values in the output object are the remaining content of that arrays' entries.

-This means that the transform requires a `key` defined - an that this should be present in each of the array-entries of the `input` - and that the values found for this key will be used to key the resulting object.
+This means that the transform requires a `key` defined - and that this should be present in each of the array-entries of the `input` - and that the values found for this key will be used to key the resulting object.

 Besides the `key` and standard `input`/`inputPath` options, the indexArrayByKey transform allows optionally for a `innerValue`, which allows one do transforms on the values of the resulting output object.
 Note that within this `innerValue`, all `inputPath` (and other *Path declarations) are relative to the path defined by the `inputPath` of the indexArrayByKey transform.